kswope/book-learnin/README.md

 _Dropping this book for now.
-Getting fatigued by the plot driven slow motion explainations, probably because I'm already familiar with the topic, so new-to-me material is thread thin extra thin because of the plotting... might go back to it later._
+Getting fatigued by the plot driven slow motion explainations, probably because I'm already familiar with the topic, so new-to-me material is spread extra thin because of the plotting... might go back to it later._

+## Pickaxe (Part III Ruby Crystalized)